trotsky1997/trotsky1997/Resume-eng.md

 - Proficiency in Pytorch, Tensorflow/Keras, Flask and other mainstream technical frameworks

-- Skilled in collecting information,literature management, and tracking the industry's cutting-edge development
+- Skilled in collecting information,literature management through Zotero or Endnote, and tracking the industry's cutting-edge development by mainstream scholarship toolchains

 - Ability to quickly reproduce and master new technologies and algorithms such as Transformer and graph neural networks in the industry